yosuke-furukawa/tower-of-babel/exercises/generator/problem.md

 # Exercise

-Create the same FizzBuzz algorithm as explained in the last exercise but this time usin the new `generator` syntax.
+Create the same FizzBuzz algorithm as explained in the last exercise but this time using the new `generator` syntax.